fazmain/AntiVirus_game/README.md

-# moving-objects-puzzle

 ## AntiVirus sliding game

-** Console based game where a 'virus' piece is moved out of the board by sliding other pieces
+** Console-based implementation of the popular logic puzzle "AntiVirus" using C++, where a 'virus' piece is moved out of the board by sliding other pieces.

 ## Playing Instructions